 - The Reading Room Supervisor will give fifteen minutes notice before closing.
 We will not retrieve materials after that time.

 - Select the closest table to the front unless you need an electrical outlet.

 - Please sit facing the front of the room, one person per desk.
 If two persons wish to share a collection, please choose one of the larger tables.

-- Please provide the Louisiana Research Collection with two courtesy copies of publications or products made possible by research in our holdings.
+- If possible, please provide Tulane University Special Collections with a courtesy copy of publications or products made possible by research in our holdings.

 - Please ensure that the reading room supervisor has an unobstructed view of your desk.
 Do not place boxes or other items on your desk so that they block the supervisor's view of your work.

 - Please observe a "one box, one folder" rule.
 That is, have only one box at a time open on your table and only one file folder out of that box.

 - Keep documents flat on the table.
 When reading documents, leave them flat on the table, in their file folders, and in the order in which you found them.
 Do not hold documents while reading them, remove them from their file folders, or change the order of documents within the file folders.
 Please be particularly careful not to lean on, write on, or place any objects, such as writing paper or note cards, on top of the documents.